Rate of Intensification

 - Peel is falling short of the target residential intensification rate, and most new residential units have been built in undeveloped areas.

-- Compared to 2016, intensification rates across Mississauga, Brampton and Caledon have remained stable.
+- Compared to 2017, intensification rates across Mississauga and Caledon have increased, whereas rates in Brampton have remained stable.

 - Residential intensification rates increased rapidly after the introduction of the Growth Plan, and slowed when early intensification opportunities were used up.